tarantool/doc/doc/1.10/book/admin/backups.rst

 Vinyl stores its files in :ref:`vinyl_dir <cfg_basic-vinyl_dir>`, and creates a folder for each database space.
 Dump and compaction processes are append-only and create new files.
-Old files are garbage collected after each checkpoint.
+The Tarantool garbage collector may remove old files after each checkoint.

 To take a mixed backup:

 1. Issue ``box.backup.start()`` on the :ref:`administrative console <admin-security>`.
-This will suspend garbage collection till the next ``box.backup.stop()`` and will return a list of files to backup.
+This will suspend the Tarantool garbage collector till the next ``box.backup.stop()`` and will return a list of files to backup.

 2. Copy the files from the list to a safe location.
 This will include memtx snapshot files, vinyl run and index files, at a state consistent with the last checkpoint.

-3. Resume garbage collection with ``box.backup.stop()``.
+3. Issue ``box.backup.stop()`` so the garbage collector can continue.

 .. _admin-backups-cont_remote_backup_memtx: